karmeleon/recipes/food/biryani.md

 I like biryani.
 It was my early pandemic comfort food.
 This biryani is half-decent.
 You should try it too.

+I hear [dum cooking](https://en.wikipedia.org/wiki/Dum_pukht) is perfect for this, but I don't have the gear or skills.
+PRs welcome if you do!

 ## Ingredients

 * 1.5 lbs boneless skinless chicken thighs, cut into bite-sized pieces